Red-Killer/lb-musicapp/README.md

 # uTune Music - Music Player for lb-Phone

-A simple music app for the iPhone for playing your favourite properly licensed, royalty-free music.
+A simple music app for lb-phone for playing your favourite properly licensed, royalty-free music.

 # This is a WIP when this is removed it's ready for use